 Massillon is a medium-sized city located in the state of Ohio.
-With a population of 32,252 people and 16 constituent neighborhoods, Massillon is the 45th largest community in Ohio.
-Massillon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 32,584 people and 16 constituent neighborhoods, Massillon is the 45th largest community in Ohio.
+Massillon has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Massillon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Massillon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Massillon are a mix of both white- and blue-collar jobs.
 Overall, Massillon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Massillon who work in office and administrative support (15.64%), sales jobs (10.88%), and food service (7.55%).
+There are especially a lot of people living in Massillon who work in office and administrative support (12.32%), sales jobs (10.74%), and food service (7.52%).

 The most common language spoken in Massillon is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.